Locations and Appointments

-Dr. Cole is the currently the Chief Information Officer at Weill Cornell, where he is responsible for the core information services that support the research, clinical, education, and administrative functions of the college.
-Previously, as Chief Medical Information Officer he lead the implementation of a new electronic medical record system.
+Dr. Cole is the currently the Chief Information Officer at Weill Cornell Medicine, where he is responsible for the core information services that support the research, clinical, education, and administrative functions of the college as well as the Wood Library.
+Previously, as Chief Medical Information Officer he led the implementation of a new electronic medical record system.
 He is also actively involved in the development of computer systems that support Clinical Research and Terminology Services.

 At Weill Cornell Internal Medicine Associates (WCIMA), he provides primary care for adults, with clinical expertise in primary care for psychiatric patients, and gay and lesbian health issues.
 Dr. Cole seeks to help patients achieve an informed sense of disease, disease prevention, and health promotion so they can actively participate in their care to define and maintain their own wellness.

 1996, 1998 David B. Skinner Award for Administrative Stewardship, New York Presbyterian Hospital.

 Associate Professor of Clinical MedicineWeill Cornell Medical College, Cornell University

 Frances and John L. Loeb Associate Professor of Libraries and Information TechnologyWeill Cornell Medical College, Cornell University

 Associate Professor of Clinical Population Health SciencesWeill Cornell Medical College, Cornell University

 Relationships and collaborations with for-profit and not-for profit organizations are of vital importance to our faculty because these exchanges of scientific information foster innovation.
 As experts in their fields, WCM physicians and scientists are sought after by many organizations to consult and educate.
 WCM and its faculty make this information available to the public, thus creating a transparent environment.